Graphs and obstruction theory for algebraic curves: Combinatorial description of the dual space of obstructions for immersive tropical curves

-\begin{rem} An important remark is, as we noted in Remark \ref{rem:reg_highval} (2), the sheaves $\varphi_0^*\Theta_{\mathfrak X/\Bbb C}$ and $\varphi_0^*\Theta_{\mathfrak X/\Bbb C}/\Theta_{C_0/O_0}$ exist even when the map $\varphi_0$ does not exist globally.
+\begin{rem} An important remark is that the sheaves $\varphi_0^*\Theta_{\mathfrak X/\Bbb C}$ and $\varphi_0^*\Theta_{\mathfrak X/\Bbb C}/\Theta_{C_0/O_0}$ exist even when the map $\varphi_0$ does not exist globally.
 They can be constructed by gluing local pieces on each component, and these local pieces are determined by the combinatorial data of the tropical curve $(\Gamma, h)$ around each vertex corresponding to the components of $C_0$.
-In particular, the space $H$ also makes sense and Theorem \ref{thm:dim} tells us the number of freedom to deform the given immersive tropical superabundant curve even if a pre-log curve of type $(\Gamma, h)$ does not exist. \end{rem} \begin{rem} We see that it almost suffices to check the conditions only at the 3-valent vertices of $L$.
-The conditions (I) and (III) ($a$) imply that at a divalent vertex of $L$, the values $u, u'$ associated to the relevant two flags satisfy $u+u' = 0$.
+In particular, the space $H$ also makes sense and Theorem \ref{thm:dim} gives us the number of freedom to deform the given immersive superabundant tropical curve even if a pre-log curve of type $(\Gamma, h)$ does not exist. \end{rem} \begin{rem} We see that it almost suffices to check the conditions only at the 3-valent vertices of $L$.
+The conditions (I) and (III) ($a$) imply that at a 2-valent vertex of $L$, the values $u, u'$ associated to the relevant two flags satisfy $u+u' = 0$.
 Together with the condition (III) (b), we see that on each $l_m$, the values associated to the flags are unique up to sign. \end{rem} The following is immediate from this, because when the genus of $\Gamma$ is one, there is no 3-valent vertex in $L$.
 See also \cite{S}. \begin{cor} When $(\Gamma, h)$ is an immersive 3-valent tropical curve of genus one, then $H \cong U^{\perp}$, here $U$ is the linear subspace of $N_{\Bbb C}$ spanned by the direction vectors of the segments of the loop of $\Gamma$. \end{cor}